agg23/openfpga-litex/README.md

 # Install Python dependencies for LiteX
 pip3 install pyserial

-# Install Scala (to build the Vexriscv-smp processor)
+# Install Scala (to build the Vexriscv-smp processor) and sbt
 # See https://www.scala-lang.org/download/
 ```